michaldudak/material-ui-x/docs/src/pages/components/charts/pie-chart/pie-chart.md

 ## Donut chart

-You can use the `innerRadius` prop to create a donut.
+You can use the `innerRadiusPercent` prop to create a donut.

 {{"demo": "pages/components/charts/pie-chart/DonutChart.js"}}